RobiNN1/PHP-UI-Kit/docs/core/ui-kit.md

 Get a UI Kit object.

-This helper function can be used to easily access a UI Kit object and after overriding can set in it custom config.
+This helper function can be used to easily access a UI Kit object, and after overriding can set in it custom config.
 By default, this function uses default config.

 Example, access to a config object: